5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

-# Using unsupported Board-IDs with macOS 11.3 and newer
+# Using unsupported Board-IDs with macOS 11.3 to 26

 **TABLE of CONTENTS**